Ten easy tips to save money on utilities! Lower utility bills each month adds up to a lot over a year, and these things are really easy to do!

 Hey guys!
-I’m super excited to be back posting today with the second post in our how to stretch the family budget series with Pick Up the Values!
-Have you signed up for your awesome coupons yet?!
-If not, go do it right now!
+I’m super excited to be back posting today with the second post in our how to stretch the family budget series.

-Today, we are talking about lowering those utility bills!
-For the longest time, utility bills seemed like one of those things that you just had to pay, and there was really no way around it.
-Those types of things are hard, because where I live you literally could not survive without air conditioning, and we all use electricity in a million ways… However, over time and with a bit of research I’ve put together a list of easy ways that you CAN reduce your utility costs.
+Today, we are talking about how to save money on utilities!
+It’s true, utility bills are one of those things that you just have to pay.
+There is no way around it.
+(For instance, where we live, you can’t go without air conditioning.)
+However, over time and with a bit of research, I’ve put together a list of easy ways that you CAN reduce your utility bills.
 While all of these options may not work for you, pick the ones that do, and try your hardest to remember them.
 It may not make your bill disappear (I wish!) but if you really work to implement these things it will make a significant impact.

 10 Easy Ways to Save Money on Utilities: